 How to Prepare and Eat an Artichoke

-2. Place the artichoke - top side down-in a steamer basket inside another pan.
+- Place the artichoke - top side down-in a steamer basket inside a pan.
 Add about 1 inch of water to the pan.
 Bring the water to a boil on high heat, then reduce the heat to low and simmer on low for 50 minutes to 1 hour (or just until a fork can be easily inserted into the bottom of the artichoke).

 - Remove the artichoke to a plate to cool slightly before eating.
 Pull off the leaves and dip in mayo or butter.
 Scrape the tip of the artichoke leaf with your teeth to eat the "meat" of the artichoke, then discard the leaf.
 When you get down to the "heart" of the artichoke (lots of purple leaves will be showing), scrape out the purple leaves and stringy stuff, then cut the heart into pieces and eat that too.

 Tuesday 9th of July 2013

 I used to make these by trimming the artichokes, then steaming them for like twenty minutes.
 Next I would spread their leaves, then sprinkle minced garlic in those leaves.
 I would stand them back in the pot, cover them then continue steaming until tender.
 Serve with butter or garlic butter.

 Hello, just wanted to tell you, I enjoyed this post.
 It was inspiring.
 Keep on posting!

 Wonderfully illustrated and easy to understand.
 Thanks so much for sharing.
 Looking forward to eating my steamed artichoke!